mschubert/mschubert.github.io/_posts/2017-05-06-shared-software.md

 The system administrators were happy to add software available in the official distributions' repository but not from third party sources.
 Of course, this makes sense because everything needed to be stable.
-That meant the system libraries are generally out of date by a couple of years.
+And stable meant the system libraries are generally out of date by a couple of years.

 We were lucky to have a person who, next to his regular responsibilities installed software that people needed on a semi-regular basis.
 Or people compiled different tools themselves.
-That resulted in a system with a `$PATH` that contained too many directories and that had to be constantly amended.
+Every new tool was a new entry in `$PATH`, which grew continuously.
 And `$LD_LIBRARY_PATH` too, of course, which resulted in broken dependencies all the time because something didn't quite resolve right.

-Manually compiling things of course often resulted in disabling optional functionality in order to get it done quickly (BLAS/LAPACK support for R?
+Manually compiling things often resulted in disabling optional functionality in order to get it done quickly (BLAS/LAPACK support for R?
 Then I'd need to install two more libraries).
 And it took a substantial amount of time to get anything running.

 ### Package managers to the rescue